 Before implementing a citation building strategy, it’s always important to get the right business information up-front.
 Each citation should be consistent with the information already on your client’s website.
 Claiming their Google My Business listing is another an important first step, and you should find out if they’ve done so already, if the information is accurate and up-to-date, and if the other attributes have been optimized for users.

-Not only do inconsistent citations hurt their chances of ranking on local search results, it also makes it easier for users to become paying customers.
-Simply providing directions, operating hours, or a contact information will let these users know how they can avail of their products or services.
+Not only do inconsistent citations hurt their chances of ranking on local search results, but it also makes it easier for users to become paying customers.
+For instance, restaurant owners need to update and verify their information on business listings as part of a holistic local SEO for restaurants.
+Simply providing directions, operating hours, or contact information will let these users know how they can avail of their products or services.

 Since users can also learn about your client’s business on other websites, ensuring accurate citations on these is important as well.
-Another important step, especially to avoid creating duplicate listings, is to find out if there are any variations of their business information.
+Another important step in your local SEO checklist, especially to avoid creating duplicate listings, is to find out if there are any variations of their business information.
 If their legal business name is, say, Everyman Plumbing, ask if they’ve marketed themselves under different names as well (Everyman Plumbers, Everyman Plumbing Services, etc.).
 Ask if they’ve changed locations or phone numbers, too.

 Building Citations: Quantity and Quality